matm/jQuery-File-Upload-Wiki/Drag-and-drop-uploads-from-another-web-page.md

 </script>
 ```

-The code snippet above makes use of the [canvasToBlob](https://github.com/blueimp/JavaScript-Canvas-to-Blob/blob/master/canvas-to-blob.js) JavaScript function, which is also used by the [File Upload Image Processing plugin](https://github.com/blueimp/jQuery-File-Upload/blob/master/js/jquery.fileupload-ip.js).
+The code snippet above makes use of the [canvas.toBlob](https://github.com/blueimp/JavaScript-Canvas-to-Blob/blob/master/canvas-to-blob.js) polyfill, which is also used by the [File Upload Image Processing plugin](https://github.com/blueimp/jQuery-File-Upload/blob/master/js/jquery.fileupload-ip.js).

 Due to the [Same Origin policy](http://en.wikipedia.org/wiki/Same_origin_policy), which also applies to [the canvas element](http://www.whatwg.org/specs/web-apps/current-work/multipage/the-canvas-element.html#security-with-canvas-elements), it is not possible to load an image directly from another domain.
 Therefore one of the requirements for the code snippet above is a server-side proxy to retrieve the image data: The [$.getImageData](http://www.maxnov.com/getimagedata/) library has to be included along with the jQuery File Upload libraries.